 and we set

 where symmetry of $R$ was used in the last step.
 Note that

 whenever these mixed derivatives make sense.
-In many applications $R$ is the covariance function of a zero mean stochastic process $X$, i.e.\ $R(s,t)=E X_{s}X_{t}$ and in this case $\sigma ^{2}(s,t)=\text{Var}(X_{t}-X_{s})\geq 0$ is the variance of increments.
+In many applications $R$ is the covariance function of a zero mean stochastic process $X$, that is, $R(s,t)=E X_{s}X_{t}$, and in this case $\sigma^{2}(s,t)=\operatorname{Var}(X_{t}-X_{s})\geq 0$ is the variance of increments.
 However, it will be important to conduct the present discussion in a generality that goes beyond covariance functions.

-Given a dissection $\left( t_{i}\right) $ of $I = \left[ 0,T\right] $, the square $\left[ 0,T\right] ^{2}$ can be decomposed into little squares $\cup _{j}\left[ t_{i},t_{i+1}\right] ^{2}$ and off-diagonal rectangles, say $ \left\{ Q_{j}\right\} $.
+Given a dissection $ ( t_{i} ) $ of $I = [ 0,T ] $, the square $ [ 0,T ] ^{2}$ can be decomposed into little squares $\bigcup_{j} [ t_{i},t_{i+1} ] ^{2}$ and off-diagonal rectangles, say $ \{ Q_{j} \} $.
 Then